 STEP 2: PREPARE THE MOTHERBOARD

 Now we start actually putting stuff together.
 Take out your motherboard and lay it on the table (do not put the motherboard directly on the table, but use a towel or the foam protector that it came with).
 You will have to remove all the stickers and covers from the slots you will be using and be very careful not to let anything in those slots (like dust or other debris).
 After doing so, you will move on to mounting some of the components.
-After removing the plastic cover from the CPU socket (be extra careful not to touch the socket or let anything in it), bring your CPU and mount it according to the little triangle in the corner.
-You will see some kind of marker on the motherboard that lets you know which way to mount the CPU.
-DO NOT push it in!
-If you have aligned it right, it will drop into place perfectly.
-Now, close the bracket that holds the CPU in place.

 STEP 3: APPLYING THERMAL PASTE (OPTIONAL)

-Applying thermal compound is optional at this point (assuming you have bought a new CPU cooler, it might have pre-applied thermal paste).
-Some coolers come with thermal compound already applied, but I would recommend getting some tissue and wiping it off.
-That stuff is pretty low quality, so you might want to buy a good thermal compound (something like Arctic Silver 5) and apply it to the CPU (do not apply thermal paste to the cooler).
 There are many ways to do this.
 I can say that I tried all the methods (one line down the middle of the CPU, a blob in the middle, an “X” pattern on the CPU or to spread it out) and I must say I did not notice a difference in temperature.
 What I do know, is that the thermal compound layer has to be very thin (just enough to cover the CPU, spread it out as much as you can).
 So, only apply a very tiny amount and use your prefered method to spread it.

 STEP 4: MOUNTING THE CPU COOLER

-This depends on what type of cooler you have.
-Stock coolers usually have plastic push pins, which go in really easy: just line them up with the holes and push them down.
-But if you purchased an aftermarket CPU cooler, it might have a backplate.
-In general, order to mount it, first secure the backplate (on the backside of the motherboard with the sticky rubber grommets) and then mount your heatsink.
-In my case, I did not stick the grommets, and I first mount my cooler and the turn the board over and secure it.
 What is the most important thing when installing the CPU cooler, is to tighten the screws or pushpins in an diagonal.
 Do not tighten the screw all the way, just a little bit, the do the same on the other side.
 After it starts holding, mount the other two screws (the other diagonal) and repeat the process.
 Tighten the screws from each diagonal just a little at a time and go from on to the other until they are tight (but do not force them, when they do not tighten any more, do not force them).
-When you are done securing the CPU cooler, connect the power line to the CPU_FAN slot on the motherboard and you are done.
-A tip here would be to mount the cooler so that the wire exits as close to the power connector from the motherboard as possible, then tie it with a zip tie to give it a clean look.

 STEP 5: MOUNTING THE RAM